These are some of the terms that you'll read and hear about:

 - OpenAI API

-- This is an interface provided by OpenAI that allows developers to interact with OpenAI's various models, like GPT-3 or GPT-4, over the internet.
+- This is an interface provided by OpenAI that allows developers to interact with OpenAI's various models, like GPT-4o, GPT-4o mini, or DALL-E 3, over the internet.
 It's essentially a bridge between the developers' applications and OpenAI's technologies.

 - Python